A Nested Factor Model for Equity Markets: Reconciling Multifractal Stock Returns and Rough Index Volatilities: Numerical Miscellanea

 \subsection{Empirical distributions of $\beta$ and $\sigma$ entries}

-In order to build an intuition of the distribution to consider in the data generating process of the numerical experiments, we conserved the calibrated exposure vector related to the S\&P500 and plotted the empirical distribution of his entries.
-We found out that a leptokurtic distribution fits well the observed histogram for instance a bêta distribution of parameters respectively $9.66$ and $5.63$.
+Using empirical daily data from YahooFinance as in Section \ref{sec:EstimationRoughnessIdiosyncratic} spanning from 01/01/1994 to 01/01/2026 for 243 US stocks of the S\&P500 throughout the entire period, we find that a leptokurtic distribution fits well the observed histogram of the empirical distribution of the exposures.
+The latter exposures are calibrated following Step 1 in Section \ref{sec:calibrationmethod} (see Eq.~\eqref{eq:betaestimation}).

-On the other hand, to build an intuition on the empirical distributions of $\sigma$ entries, we conduct a similar analysis by regressing the asset returns of the S\&P500 stocks and retrieve the calibrated entries of $\sigma$ through the identification of the variance of the residuals.
-It turns out that they fit a leptokurtic distribution as well, a bêta distribution of parameters respectively $13.1$ and $4.18$ for example.
+On the other hand, to build intuition for the empirical distributions of $\sigma$ entries, we conduct a similar analysis by regressing the asset returns of the S\&P500 stocks spanning the same period and retrieve the calibrated entries of $\sigma$ via Eq.~\eqref{eq:qvresiduals} through their identification as the square root of the variance of the residuals.
+It turns out that they also fit a leptokurtic distribution.

+The following figure displays the empirical distribution of the ratio's entries of $\frac{\beta}{\sigma}$ across all the considered assets.
+This aims to better illustrate empirically the condition of Eq.~\eqref{eq:beta_criterion}.

+The latter figure shows values of the ratio being mainly concentrated around $(0.4-0.9)$, meaning that the condition of Eq.~\eqref{eq:beta_criterion} is widely satisfied for the considered single stocks of the S\&P500.
+The few exceptions we observe where the ratio $\frac{\beta_i}{\sigma_i}$ exceeds $1$ correspond likely to stocks having a behavior similar to an index as emphasized in Section \ref{subSection:Hurstexponentsofsinglestocksandstockindexes}.